 Configure the PDF OutPut

-To do that, go to the Page Setup page and in the output profile select your Device’s Profile.
+To do this, go to the Page Setup page and in the output profile select your Device’s profile.

 Then go back to the PDF Output page and tick the option Use the paper size set in output profile.